alsharifrakan/UFOs/README.md

 ## **Results**

-you can perform searches based on five (5) different criteria at the same time by filling the designated filter boxes.
+you can perform searches based on five (5) different criteria( Date, City, state, Country and Shape) at the same time by filling the designated filter boxes.
 ![](images/ufo.png)

+## **Summary**

+This is a basic page where you can get some UFO sightings infomration; however, it lacks some detailed informations such as the number of people who observed the sighting at that particular moment of time.
+Since we know that having as much relevant data as possible will make the page much better and more useful.
+Once we have more data available such as how many people so the event and for how long we can certainly add more filters to make it easier to retrieve any information.